Main Content start here

 Recent Developments

-• In February 2025, energy technology company Baker Hughes introduced its new all-electric subsea production system, marking the industry’s first fully electric topside-to-downhole solution for offshore operations.
-This modular system enables seamless upgrades of existing tree designs to electric operations, and electro-hydraulic trees currently in use at mature assets can be retrofitted for complete electrification.
-This shift promises improved production control, greater reliability, and reduced carbon emissions throughout the field’s lifespan.
-Additionally, by eliminating hydraulics, the system reduces the cost, time, and complexity associated with subsea installations.
+• In February 2025, Baker Hughes introduced its new all-electric subsea production system, which completes the industry's first fully electric topside-to-downhole solution for offshore operations.
+This modular system allows for the seamless updating of existing tree designs for electric operations, and electro-hydraulic trees in mature assets can be retrofitted for full electrification.
+The transition to all-electric systems is intended to enhance production control, increase reliability, and reduce carbon emissions throughout a field's lifespan.
+Eliminating hydraulics is also expected to lower costs, decrease installation time, and simplify subsea infrastructure.

 Key Market Players